jlevy/kmd/README.md

 </div>

-## What is kmd?
+## What is Kmd?

-Kmd (“Knowledge comMand Line”) is a power tool for practical knowledge tasks.
+Kmd (“Knowledge comManD line”) is a power tool for practical knowledge tasks.
 It’s an early prototype for the exploration of what’s possible with the myriad of AI tools we now have.